Skip to main content

 The plugin does not modify your app's userInterfaceStyle setting.
 To control whether your app follows the system appearance or is pinned to light/dark mode, set "userInterfaceStyle" in your app.json.

-Because the theme is applied at the native layer, it only affects the native views (<AuthView />, <UserProfileView />, and the profile modal opened by <UserButton />).
-It does not affect web components or React Native UI elements like the <UserButton /> avatar itself.
+Theme changes only affect the native views (<AuthView />, <UserProfileView />, and <UserButton />).
+They do not affect web components or other React Native UI elements in your app.

 Troubleshooting